As humans, we do things that we know are against our best interests.

 Lack of clinical evidence and necessity aside, if you’re still thinking about trying a detoxification supplement, there are two more important reasons you might want to reconsider your decision.

-Free Trials & Autoship Programs
+Free Trials and Autoship Programs

 If everyone’s being honest, it’s highly likely supplements manufacturers understand their detox supplements don’t work, and that a large percentage of their customers will not purchase from them again.
 As a result, they’ve woven some crafty methods of hanging on to your hard-earned money into their business model.